alan-turing-institute/Data-Study-Group-/IT documents/Data Provider PI user guide.md

 *"this request is not authorized to perform this operation" _

 This means that the IP address you have given us is not correct and is therefore being blocked.
 You can open a browser and type “what is my IP” to confirm if the IP address you sent corresponds to what your externally facing IP address actually is, or contact your IT team.

+## Physically

+You can bring your data to us on a physical device.

+Please let us know when you will come to the Turing to deliver the data.